GreedyWang/bulldog2011.github.com/source/_posts/2013-01-23-hello-world.markdown

 title: "hello world"
 date: 2013-01-23 12:05
 comments: true
-categories:
+categories: [misc]
 ---

-This is just to record the beginning of my blogging era.
+This is just to log the beginning of my blogging era.